Suraj9300i/suraj_kumar_gupta_submission/README.md

 ## How It Works

 The extension uses a combination of HTML, CSS, JavaScript for the frontend, and Node.js along with the Gemini AI model for the backend to process and respond to user queries effectively.

-	1. Clone the project: create a copy of the project by cloning the repository.
+1. Clone the repository
-	2. Install the extension: Go to the Chrome extension management page and load the unpacked folder.
+2. Go to the Chrome extension management page and load the unpacked folder.

 ### Code Explanation